MinaProtocol/snark-challenge/docs/problem-04-curve-operations.markdown

 ### Starter code

-- This [repo](https://github.com/CodaProtocol/snark-challenge-cuda-starter) has some CUDA starter code, just to illustrate how to build it on the benchmark machine.
-- This [library](https://github.com/data61/cuda-fixnum) implements prime-order field arithmetic in CUDA.
-It should be a great place to start.
+- This [repo](https://github.com/codaprotocol/cuda-fixnum) has a CUDA solution for the [first challenge](/snark-challenge/problem-01-field-arithmetic.html), which is somewhat similar to this one.
+You can clone that repo to get started.

 Please see [this page](/snark-challenge/strategies.html) for a more full list of implementation techniques.